 - 1 child family 0% - full rate to be applied

-- 2 child family 10% - each child
+- 2 child family 15% - each child

-- 3 child family 20% - each child
+- 3 child family 25% - each child

-- 5+ child family 50% - each child
+- 4+ child family 50% - each child

 Diocesan Family School Building Levy (DFSBL)

-The Diocese of Maitland-Newcastle consists of parishes, schools, CatholicCare Social Services, St Nicholas Early Education and the chancery offices.
-The chancery offices exist to support the work of Parishes and other pastoral ministries that are the responsibility of the Bishop and the diocesan community.
+The Diocese of Maitland-Newcastle consists of parishes, schools, CatholicCare Social Services, St Nicholas Early Education and the Curia offices.
+The Diocesan offices exist to support the work of Parishes and other pastoral ministries that are the responsibility of the Bishop and the diocesan community.
 There are approximately 160,000 Catholics residing in our diocese.

-- The diocesan pastoral ministries office and the activities of its many advisory councils - the Diocesan Pastoral Council, the Adult Faith Formation Council, the Liturgy Council, the Ecumenical and Interfaith Council, the Social Justice Council and the Diocesan Council of Ministry with Young People.
+- The diocesan pastoral ministries office and the activities of its many advisory councils - the Diocesan Pastoral Council, the Adult Faith Formation Council, the Liturgy Council, the Ecumenical and Interfaith Council, the Social Justice Council and the Diocesan Council of Ministry with Young People

-- The provision of chaplains ministering in the following areas – Newcastle University, Newcastle Port, Prisons, Hospitals and CatholicCare Social Services.
+- The provision of chaplains ministering in the following areas – Newcastle University, Newcastle Port, Prisons, Hospitals and CatholicCare Social Services

-- Family Community Faith Coordinators who work to reach out to and connect families with their local parish and school.
+- Family Community Faith Coordinators who work to reach out to and connect families with their local parish and school

 - Pastoral Coordinators who work in those parishes without a resident Parish Priest.

-To assist families with limited financial resources, Catholic schools in the Diocese of Maitland-Newcastle offer a lower tuition fee to means tested low income families such as Health Care and Pension Card holders.
-This rate is 50% of the diocesan tuition fee full rate for each child.
-This discount applies only to the diocesan tuition fee, not to the DFSBL or other resource and service fees charged by each individual school.
+To assist families with limited financial resources, Catholic schools in the Diocese of Maitland-Newcastle offer a lower tuition fee to ‘means tested’ low income families such as Health Care and Pension Card holders.
+This rate is 50% of the Diocesan Tuition Fee full rate for each child.
+This discount applies only to the Diocesan Tuition Fee, not to the DFSBL or other resource and service fees charged by each individual school.